The simple answer is:

 And Now a Blog...

-Well, actually, at this point, the blog has been running for almost four years.
-We’ve had an amazing ride so far.
+Well, actually, at this point, the blog has been running for more than a decade.
+We've had an amazing ride so far.
+Within the next year, I will make my 2000th post.
 This blog is a place where I share my thoughts about many contemporary developments and publish my works in progress.
 It is also a space where I showcase the work of my students at MIT and now at USC and give you a glimpse into the world where I live and work.
 And it is a place where I spotlight interesting work in the field of media studies which may be relevant to a readership that includes not only academics but also journalists, educators, industry insiders, policy makers, fans and gamers.
 You will see that I regularly run interviews with interesting people I encounter in the course of my research.
 I hope you enjoy what you see here.
 Sit down, take off your shoes and stay a while.
+As I said, I am long-winded, but I will make it worth your time.